There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 With web designs, you can spend as much money as you have.
 You have a variety of models to make a selection of.
 These include;

-• Pre-Made Designs: you can decide to use the underlying templates which cost between $35 and $50, or the premiums costing $80 to $200.
+• Pre-Made Designs: You can use the underlying templates, which cost between $35 and $50, or the premium templates, which cost $80 to $200.

-• Custom Built websites using pre-made templates: here, you can hire an expert to customise the pre-made templates to give you a unique site.
-Depending on how much work gets done, it can cost you from $300 to $1, 000.
+• Custom-built websites using pre-made templates: here, you can hire an expert to customise the pre-made templates to give you a unique site.
+Depending on how much work is done, it can cost you between $300 and $1000.

-• Custom Web Design: here, you’re sure to get unique websites.
-And depending on the country of origin of the developer, the service will cost from $5, 000 to $30000.
+• Custom Web Design: Here, you’re sure to get unique websites.
+And depending on the developer’s country of origin, the service will cost between $5000 and $30000.

 1. Cost of Content Creation

 The process of creating website content involves the framework of your website.
-These are the logos, slideshows, how the sidebar should look and function among other uses.
-It also includes images, texts, and blogs among others.
-These are what explains to your website visitors what your site and business entails.
+These include the logos, slide shows, and how the sidebar should look and function, among other uses.
+It also includes images, texts, and blogs, among others.
+These are what explain to your website visitors what your site and business entail.

-The best way to make the content is to purchase the Pre-made templates at a price of $35 to $200, and then hire an expert to create the content for you.
-Charges per hour will range from $50 to $80, while charges per project range from $250 to $500.
+The best way to create the content is to purchase pre-made templates at $35 to $200 each, then hire an expert to create the content for you.
+Hourly charges will range from $50 to $80, while project charges will range from $250 to $500.
 The branding can cost you from $100 to $1500 with an ongoing maintenance cost of $100 to $500 per year.

-You can also use online guides and learn how to go through image editing and logo branding to minimise the cost.
+You can also use online guides to learn how to handle image editing and logo branding to minimise costs.

-The maintenance and troubleshooting cost will range from $500 to $1000.
-It will involve taking care of the breakdown challenges that are more likely to come your way.
+Maintenance and troubleshooting costs will range from $500 to $ 1,000.
+It will involve addressing the breakdown challenges that are more likely to come your way.

 OPTION 2: Website Cost Using Drag and Drop Website Builder

-Good examples of Drag and Drop Web Builders include Wix, Weebly, and Squarespace.
+Good examples of Drag and drag-and-drop web Builders include Wix, Weebly, and Squarespace.
 They are good for the following cases;

 • Those with limited time to learn technical skills,